joelparkerhenderson/smart-criteria/README.md

 * Measurable: quantify progress toward success by using metrics.
 * Achievable: able to start, able to continue, and able to accomplish.
 * Relevant: closely connected to what's happening and being considered.
-* Timely: occurring at a favorable or useful time and opportune.
+* Timely: occurring at a time that is favorable, opportune, and bounded.

 Wikipedia: [SMART critera](https://en.wikipedia.org/wiki/SMART_criteria)